mike442144/seenreq/README.md

 # seenreq
-Generate a string for testing if a request is sent, request is Mikeal's request.
+A library to test if a url is crawled, usually used in a web crawler